t1mn0/throwless/readme.md

 ## Roadmap
 Planned:
-- More error variations (minimum to cover all `std::exceptions`)
+- More Error variations (minimum to cover all `std::exceptions`);
-- A more precise hierarchy of errors that will allow them to be handled polymorphically
+- A more precise hierarchy of errors that will allow them to be handled polymorphically (+ definitions and declarations of the corresponding Err-classes should be divided into files according to the hierarchies).
+Any user, if necessary, can use custom Errors to create their own version of the _throwless_-compatible error library;
+- Add `Make-` factories-functions (`MakeUniquePtr`, `MakeShared`, etc)
+- `SharedFromThis` functionality;
+- To develop a global strategy for handling the presented classes with the template type `T=void` and other specific types;
-- Pattern matching utilities (`match` syntax)
+- Pattern matching utilities (`Match-` syntax)
 - More examples and documentation
 - Chainable combinators
-- Thread-safe atomic versions (?..)
+- Thread-safe atomic versions (..?)

 ## Afterword
 This repository was mostly an educational one for me to practice concepts in C++, apply the knowledge I gained from functional programming, and practice GTest features that I hadn't used before.